 Love salted caramel?
 After how popular this Salted Caramel Brownie recipe was with all of you, I thought you’d probably love this easy fudge just as much.

 Bite into this velvety smooth fudge for an explosion of sweetness tempered by the perfect touch of saltiness.
-I love this one for Christmas!
+I love adding this to our list Christmas candy recipes!

 - Espresso Powder – This deepens the flavor of the chocolate fudge layer.
 You can also substitute any strong instant coffee powder.

 - Caramel bits – If you can’t find caramel baking bits, substitute 2 cups of soft caramel candies.

 - Kosher salt – Kosher salt is coarser than table salt which makes it ideal for salted caramel fudge.
 Coarse sea salt will work as well.

 Start by bringing sugar, vanilla, milk, butter and espresso powder to a rolling boil.
 Stir it constantly while you let it continue to boil for a full two minutes.

 Pour the hot mixture over a bowl filled with marshmallows and chocolate morsels, then use your stand mixer to combine everything until the chocolate is melted and it forms a creamy, smooth fudge base.

 While you let your stand mixer work on the fudge, melt the caramel candies with heavy cream in the microwave.